Market Development Manager – Renewable Energy & Power Generation

-While jumping into the energy-storage market isn’t a huge leap for most panel makers, it’s still not a jump you want to take on your own.
+How renewables generate opportunities for panel builders – while jumping into the energy-storage market isn’t a huge leap for most panel makers, it’s still not a jump you want to take on your own.
 Electricity is electricity, but there are some unique aspects to energy storage systems and certain expectations from the system developers/builders.

 To make sure your first steps are taken in the right direction, carefully consider the suppliers for your panel components.
 There’s a long list of familiar names able to supply you with some or all of the devices you’ll need.
 But many of them, eager to be part of the boom in 1,500 VDC energy storage market, offer me-too products based on someone else’s design.
 Look beyond whether they simply have the components in their catalog.
 Do they have a deeper understanding of the energy storage market and how the components work in the overall system?

 Also consider whether they can provide the full line of 1,500 VDC devices needed to build out your panels.
 Panel makers looking to minimize costs commonly source components from a number of suppliers, and have complete confidence the components will integrate without problems.
 That’s a safe bet for familiar applications and panel designs.
 However, a higher level of caution and more careful consideration of your supplier might be appropriate for your first energy storage panels.

 Relying on a single supplier who can provide all the components you need will give you a higher level of confidence that your first energy storage panel will be problem free.
 Not only can you be sure that the components will integrate without problems, your full-line supplier is more likely to have experience with energy storage components and system design.
 A trusted partner like that will ensure that your entry into this market will be successful.

 Indications are that energy storage will be a red-hot market for at least the next few years, with no indication it will level off anytime soon.
 Panel shops interested in expansion should be exploring if and how they can take advantage of this opportunity.